abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 ### Identity-Server Authorization

-As default,

-- Web application (Mvc/Angular/Blazor) clients
-- Public Web application client
-- Web Gateway Swagger client
-- Internal Gateway Swagger client
-- Public Web Gateway Swagger client

-requests **ProductService** scope.
+As default, Web applications (Mvc/Angular/Blazor), Public Web application and all the Gateway Swagger clients are granted to make requests to **ProductService** scope.
 The definition of this api resource and scope is done in `IdentityServerDataSeeder`.

 ### Database Configuration

-**ProductService.EntityFrameworkCore** project contains `ProductServiceDbContext`, `ProductServiceDbContextFactory`, `EfCoreEntityExtensionsMapping`,  `Migrations`, EfCore configuration and ProductRepository implementation. **SaasServiceDbContext** implements
+**ProductService.EntityFrameworkCore** project contains `ProductServiceDbContext`, `ProductServiceDbContextFactory`, `EfCoreEntityExtensionsMapping`,  `Migrations`, EfCore configuration and ProductRepository implementation. **ProductServiceDbContext** implements

 - `IProductServiceDbContext`